Why Is It So Hard To Count Votes In Florida?

 The results of a Florida election must wait, again, while votes are recounted.
-It’s a frustrating repeat of the 2000 election that held the world in its thrall as Al Gore and George W. Bush fought to see who would be President.
+It’s a frustrating repeat of the 2000 election that held the world in its thrall as Al Gore and George W. Bush fought to see who would be president.

 How is it possible that something similar is happening a second time, and the same major counties are still at the center of the mess?

-The Senate race between Sen. Bill Nelson (D) and Gov. Rick Scott (R) is still a nail-biter, with only a 0.15 percent margin separating the two contenders.
+The senate race between Sen. Bill Nelson (D) and Gov. Rick Scott (R) is still a nail-biter, with only a 0.15 percent margin separating the two contenders.
 This is a small enough margin to trigger a hand recount under state law, which must be completed by the November 20 deadline set for state officials to certify the election results, according to The Hill.

 Now, this doesn’t mean that every single ballot is actually counted by hand.
 It means that election officials will look through the overvotes and undervotes.
 These are ballots where voters marked more or fewer than the number of selections they were given.